alienhunter3/packetserver/Readme.md

 This whole project is still a major WIP.
 Details to follow.

-Basically, this is supposed to be a modernized BBS for radio, but exchanging binary messages (which can be compressed automatically) rather than human-typed text.
+Basically, this is supposed to be a modernized BBS for radio, but with clients and servers exchanging binary messages (which can be compressed automatically) rather than human-typed text.

 I'm planning several features like: